-Coronavirus: Nepal suspends permits to scale Mount Everest, no tourist visas till April 30
+Coronavirus: Nepal suspends permits to scale its Himalayan peaks, no tourist visas till April 30

 Nepal will not issue tourist visas till April 30 over coronavirus fears, said Narayan Prasad Bidari, the secretary of the Prime Minister’s Office said, according to BBC.

-The country earns $4 million (approximately Rs 29.62 crore) by issuing climbing permits for Mount Everest every year, aside from wider tourism revenue, BBC reported quoting local media.
+The country earns $4 million (approximately Rs 29.62 crore) by issuing climbing permits for Mount Everest and other mountains every year, aside from wider tourism revenue, BBC reported quoting local media.

 Nepal only has one confirmed case of coronavirus so far.